wendongbi/wendongbi.github.io/index.md

 ---

 # About Me
-I am now a master student at Prof. [Huawei Shen](http://www.ict.cas.cn/sourcedb_2018_ict_cas/cn/jssrck/201402/t20140221_4037648.html)'s Group at the Institue of Computing Technology (ICT), Chinese Academy of Sciences, and I will graduate in June 2023.
-My research interests mainly focus on the Machine Learning and Graph Representation  Learning, especially the application of Graph Neural Network (GNN).
+Wendong is a master student at Prof. [Huawei Shen](http://www.ict.cas.cn/sourcedb_2018_ict_cas/cn/jssrck/201402/t20140221_4037648.html)'s Group at the Institue of Computing Technology (ICT), Chinese Academy of Sciences, and he will graduate in June 2023.
+Wendong's research interests mainly focus on the Machine Learning and Graph Representation  Learning, especially the application of Graph Neural Network (GNN).

-Prior to joining ICT, I recieved my bachelor degree in computer science and technology (machine learning) from ShangHaiJiaoTong University (SJTU) in 2020.
-And I used to do research in [ThinkLab](https://thinklab.sjtu.edu.cn) (Prof. Junchi Yan's Group) at [MoE-AI-Lab@SJTU](https://ailab-moe.sjtu.edu.cn) from 2019 to 2020.
+Prior to joining ICT, he recieved the bachelor degree in computer science and technology (machine learning) from ShangHaiJiaoTong University (SJTU) in 2020.
+And he used to do research in [ThinkLab](https://thinklab.sjtu.edu.cn) (Prof. Junchi Yan's Group) at [MoE-AI-Lab@SJTU](https://ailab-moe.sjtu.edu.cn) from 2019 to 2020.

 <br/>